electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 Part way up the Pinnacle Peak Trail I had the need and was actually able to hang food from bears for the first time.
 I continued to the pass where I then headed west to first climb Lane Peak, after that was Denman, and then Plummer.

 After hitting everything west of the Pinnacle Peak Pass trail I skipped Pinnacle and traversed east hoping to get towards Unicorn.
-I got slightly of the main boot path by being a bit low and by the time I got to Castle I wanted a little pick-me-up, so I quickly scaled Castle and was humored by the fact that the route description had recommended gear for rappelling.
+I got slightly off the main boot path by being a bit low and by the time I got to Castle I wanted a little pick-me-up, so I quickly scaled Castle and was humored by the fact that the route description had recommended gear for rappelling.

 ![Markdowm Image][15]{: class="bigger-image" }
 <figcaption class="caption">Pinnacle Peak from Castle Peak</figcaption>